 Burbank maintains strong collaborations with a wide range of service providers to address the needs of homeless individuals, low-income families, and other vulnerable populations.
-According to the City of Burbank's 2021-2029 Housing Element (p.
-2-44 to 2-46), these partnerships are critical to ensuring that residents receive comprehensive support services beyond emergency shelter.
+These partnerships are critical to ensuring that residents receive comprehensive support services beyond emergency shelter.
 Key partners include the Burbank Temporary Aid Center (BTAC), which provides shelter, food assistance, case management, and emergency financial support.
-Home Again Los Angeles offers rapid rehousing services and case management for homeless families, helping to stabilize households and prevent returns to homelessness (City of Burbank, 2021-2029 Housing Element).
+Home Again Los Angeles offers rapid rehousing services and case management for homeless families, helping to stabilize households and prevent returns to homelessness.

 The City also partners with the Los Angeles Homeless Services Authority (LAHSA), which administers regional programs such as Coordinated Entry, emergency shelter placements, and outreach services in Burbank.
-Mental health services are supported by organizations like Didi Hirsch Mental Health Services, providing crisis counseling, psychiatric care, and behavioral health support (City of Burbank, 2021-2029 Housing Element).
+Mental health services are supported by organizations like Didi Hirsch Mental Health Services, providing crisis counseling, psychiatric care, and behavioral health support.
 For substance abuse treatment, Burbank collaborates with providers such as Tarzana Treatment Centers, which offer detoxification, residential treatment, and outpatient recovery programs tailored to individuals experiencing substance use disorders.

 Healthcare access for underserved populations is facilitated through mobile clinics and community health organizations, including All Inclusive Community Health, the Los Angeles County Department of Health Services (DHS), and Comprehensive Community Health.
-These clinics deliver vital services such as primary care, vaccinations, and preventive screenings to homeless and low-income individuals (City of Burbank, 2021-2029 Housing Element).
+These clinics deliver vital services such as primary care, vaccinations, and preventive screenings to homeless and low-income individuals.

-By partnering with these specialized organizations, Burbank ensures that individuals are connected not only to emergency shelter and basic needs, but also to healthcare, mental health support, substance abuse treatment, and employment services, creating a holistic system of care designed to promote longterm housing stability and self-sufficiency (City of Burbank, 2021-2029 Housing Element).
+By partnering with these specialized organizations, Burbank ensures that individuals are connected not only to emergency shelter and basic needs, but also to healthcare, mental health support, substance abuse treatment, and employment services, creating a holistic system of care designed to promote long-term housing stability and self-sufficiency.